-.\" DO NOT MODIFY THIS FILE! It was generated by help2man 1.36.

-nose provides an alternate test discovery and running process for
+-nose provides extended test discovery and running features for

 nose collects tests automatically from python source files,